 Cycling in Elkmont, Alabama

-One Friday afternoon in October, I met my sister, Sandy, to ride the Richard Martin Trail in Elkmont, Alabama.
-She was coming from work as a nurse at Huntsville Hospital and I was trekking over from Franklin, Tennessee after a busy week, eager to get outside and explore some new territory and to experience a leisurely afternoon ride through the countryside.
+One crisp Friday afternoon in October, I met my sister, Sandy, after she finished her shift as a nurse at Huntsville Hospital.
+I had driven down from Franklin, Tennessee after a busy week, eager to leave deadlines behind for a few hours and discover another stretch of trail through the Southern countryside.

 Share this content on your favorite platforms